 I jumped at the chance to try this in Australia recently, and found it delicious.
 It also has big health benefits (see below).
-Although I often have turmeric into curries and my pear, ginger and turmeric breakfast smoothie I was at a loss to see where I could get it into my day..
-Don’t leave out the black pepper, its piperine content increases the bioavailability of the turmeric 2000%!
+Although I often have turmeric into curries and my pear, ginger and turmeric breakfast smoothie I was at a loss to see where I could get it in every day.
+Don’t leave out the black pepper, its piperine content increases the bioavailability of the beneficial curcumin in turmeric by 2000%!
 Feel free to vary the amounts of ginger and cardamom if you want.

 Here I give the recipe for an instant latte blend as well as quantities for just one cup.